DavidZ1284/github-tutorial/README.md

 * To add a file to the stage use the command `git add .`.
 * Then you can commit the file by using `git commit -m "commit message"`.
 * On github.com, create a new repository and make its name the same as the one in your ide.
-* After you have done that, Make sure the link under quick setup is the SSH key.
+* After you have done that, make sure the link under quick setup is the SSH key.
 * Then, copy the 2 links under "push to an existing repository" and paste them individually to your ide.
 * Once you are done with that use can use `git push` to send your current and future commits to that local repository that you just created.